-Figure 4-6-15: VLAN Overlapping Port Setting & VLAN 1 - The Public Area Member Assigned
+Figure 4-3-3-14: VLAN Overlap Port Setting & VLAN 1 - The Public Area Member Assign

-VLAN 2 members of Port-1 to Port-3 and VLAN 3 members of Port-4 to Port-6 also belong to VLAN 1.
-But with different PVID settings, packets from VLAN 2 or VLAN 3 are not able to access to the other VLAN.
+That is, although the VLAN 2 members: Port-1 to Port-3 and VLAN 3 members: Port-4 to Port-6 also belongs to VLAN 1.
+But with different PVID settings, packets form VLAN 2 or VLAN 3 is not able to access to the other VLAN.

-6. Repeat Steps 1 to 6 to set up the VLAN Trunk port at the partner switch.
-To add more VLANs to join the VLAN trunk, repeat Steps 1 to 3 to assign the Trunk port to the VLANs.
+6. Repeat Steps 1 to 6, set up the VLAN Trunk port at the partner switch and add more VLANs to join the VLAN trunk, repeat Steps 1 to 3 to assign the Trunk port to the VLANs.

-4.6.8.3 Port Isolate
+4.3.3.8.3 Port Isolate

-The diagram shows how the Industrial Managed Switch handles isolated and promiscuous ports, and the each PC is not able to access the isolated port of each other's PCs.
+The diagram shows how the Industrial Managed PoE+ Switch handles isolated and promiscuous ports, and the each PC is not able to access the isolated port of each other's PCs.
 But they all need to access with the same server/AP/Printer.
 This section will show you how to configure the port for the server - that could be accessed by each isolated port.